Hawaii Sales Tax

-The first thing you need to know about sales tax in Hawaii is that the state doesn’t technically impose one.
+Hawaii doesn’t technically impose a sales tax.
 What it does have, however, is a General Excise Tax (GET), which applies to transactions involving goods and services conducted within the state at all levels.
-So, if you’re starting a business or expanding to include Hawaii in your company’s service area, it’s important to understand how the GET works and how it may apply to you.
+So, if you’re starting a small business or expanding to include Hawaii in your company’s service area, it’s important to understand how the GET works and how it may apply to you.

-The GET rate in Hawaii is 4% on retail sales, with an additional 0.5% added in Oahu in the form of a county surcharge.
+The GET rate in Hawaii is 4% on retail sales, with an additional 0.5% local sales tax added in Oahu County, Kauai County, and Hawaii County in the form of a county surcharge.
 Wholesale transactions are taxed at a rate of 0.5% statewide.
 What makes the GET different from a traditional sales tax is that it’s a tax on the business selling the goods or providing the service rather than on the purchaser.

-The seller is permitted to pass on the tax to the consumer, however, with a maximum of 4.166% charged to the consumer in areas where the effective GET rate is 4%, and maximum of 4.712% where the rate the seller pays is 4.5%.
-Businesses must explicitly inform customers that they are passing on the GET in this way.
+The seller is permitted to pass on the tax to the consumer, however, with a maximum of 4.166% charged to the consumer in areas where the effective GET rate is 4%, and a maximum of 4.712% where the rate the seller pays is 4.5%.
+Small businesses must explicitly inform customers that they are passing on the GET in this way.

-Businesses are not obligated to pay the GET unless they have a nexus, or significant business presence in Hawaii.
+Businesses are not obligated to pay the GET unless they have established a physical or economic nexus, a significant business presence, in Hawaii.
 For out-of-state sellers, GET payments are only due on a particular purchase if delivery is made in Hawaii and the seller has a nexus there.
 A business is considered to have a nexus if they:

 Voluntarily registering to pay the GET may also create a nexus condition for a business depending on the specific circumstances of their situation.